Ecosystem relaunchNSS Background Remover

 What is the difference between a real AI model and a classical fallback?

-A real model is a trained neural network (e.g. DDColor for colorize, GFPGAN for face restore, NAFNet for deblur, SD-Turbo for generation) that understands image content and produces high-quality results, but is large and needs a capable GPU.
-A classical fallback is a hand-written image-processing algorithm that runs instantly on any device but only approximates the result.
+A real model is a trained neural network — a segmentation network for background removal, or a super-resolution model for upscaling — that understands image content and produces high-quality results, but is large and needs a capable GPU.
+A classical fallback is a hand-written image-processing algorithm, like a bicubic resize, that runs instantly on any device but only approximates the result.
 The suite runs the real model where the hardware allows and the labelled fallback where it does not.

 How does the app decide which one to run?